PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

-Although this code is NOT efficient.
-Every single loop we count all the characters in `hello` using the `strlen` function!
+Which says `while index number < length of(hello)`.

+Counting all the stuff inside of the `hello` variable, every single loop, when we ask `while index number < length of(hello)`, is note very efficient!

-We can quickly fix the terrible design by making a variable to hold the result from `strlen`, then use the variable each loop.
+We can quickly fix the terrible design of this by making a variable that will hold onto the "length" number from `strlen`, then use that variable each loop.

 (change your code to the following)
 ```c